 Program overview

-The Double Degree - Honours Bachelor Of Arts - Gender And Women's Studies & Bachelor Of Education - Primary/Junior program at Lakehead University is designed to provide students with a comprehensive understanding of gender issues and educational practices.
-This unique program combines the interdisciplinary study of gender and women's studies with the foundational principles of education, preparing graduates to address complex social issues in various educational settings.
-Students will engage with critical topics such as sexuality, social justice, and activism, equipping them with the skills necessary to promote equality and inclusivity in their future careers.
+The Double Degree - Honours Bachelor of Arts - Gender and Women's Studies & Bachelor of Education - Primary/Junior program at Lakehead University is designed for students who are passionate about gender issues and education.
+This unique program allows students to explore the complexities of gender and women's studies while simultaneously preparing for a career in education.
+By integrating these two fields, students gain a comprehensive understanding of social justice, equity, and the educational landscape, equipping them with the skills necessary to make a positive impact in their communities.

-The Double Degree program spans a total of five years, allowing students to earn both an Honours Bachelor of Arts in Gender and Women's Studies and a Bachelor of Education in Primary/Junior.
-The program is structured to provide a balanced education that integrates theoretical knowledge with practical experience.
-Key features of the program include:
+The program is structured as a six-year course of study, which includes both the Honours Bachelor of Arts in Gender and Women's Studies and the Bachelor of Education in Primary/Junior.
+The program is divided into two main components:

 Featured Experiences

-• Project development opportunities that allow students to apply their learning in real-world scenarios.
+• Field experiences that allow students to engage with communities and apply their learning.

 Career Options

-• Policy Analyst: Research and analyze policies related to gender and education, providing recommendations for improvement.
+• Policy Analyst: Experts who analyze and develop policies related to gender equality and education, influencing decision-making at various levels.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.